Wednesday, May 21, 2008

-Ireland and Bales on Title II of the Americans with Disabilities Act and its Prohibition of Employment Discrimination
+Ireland and Bales on Employment Discrimination Under Title II of the Americans with Disabilities Act

-Jamie Ireland (Northern Kentucky/Chase - student) and Rick Bales (Northern Kentucky/Chase) have posted on SSRN their forthcoming piece in the Northern Illinois Law Review entitled: Title II of the Americans with Disabilities Act and its Prohibition of Employment Discrimination.
+Jamie Ireland (student) and Rick Bales (N.Ky./Chase) are at it again and have posted on SSRN their forthcoming piece in the Administrative and Regulatory Law News: Employment Discrimination Under Title II of the Americans with Disabilities Act.

 Here's the abstract:

 Title I of the Americans with Disabilities Act prohibits employment discrimination on the basis of discrimination.
 Title II prohibits discrimination by providers of public services.
 Title I contains several exclusions (federal employees, employees of small state agencies) and procedural requirements (filing a charge of discrimination before filing suit) that are not in Title II.
 If an employer is covered by Title II but not by Title I, may that employer be sued for disability discrimination in employment?